AwaNoodle/buildingAppWithDocker/README.md

 	- Vagrant requires an SSH client.
 Try [cmder (Windows)](http://cmder.net/) or installing [msysgit (Windows)](https://git-for-windows.github.io/) if you don't have on installed
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Some knowledge on using Vim or a text editor which will let you alter line endings, such as Sublime
+- A tool like Postman will be really handy

 ## The Demo Environment